atomaszewicz/Bond/RStudio/Analysis.md

 ## Set up

+The data from our online rating sites, and our two box office figure websites all have their own page in our [excel spreadsheet](https://github.com/atomaszewicz/Bond/blob/master/Data/jb_raw.xlsx).
+To read more about the sources of this data, you can look at the [Data folder](https://github.com/atomaszewicz/Bond/tree/master/Data) or the [README](https://github.com/atomaszewicz/Bond/blob/master/Data/README.md) in the Data folder.

-Since I saved my cleaned-up Exif CSV as an Excel ".xlsx" file we load a package to bring Excel files into RStudio, another packgage to reshape data and , our favorite plotting package.
+We are going to analyze these excel sheets in RStudio, so we will need to turn them into R dataframes.
+To handle the '.xlsx' excel file we load a package to bring Excel files into RStudio.
+We also load my favorite plotting package and a package to reshape data before we forget.

 ```R